Frequently Asked Questions

 Why do you use expensive, rare woods for your guitars?
 Could you not make your guitars cheaper with less expensive woods?

-Using cheap woods to make a guitar is something youtubers often do for attention, or maybe people they do it to convince you that you are wasting your money by ordering a guitar made with expensive woods.
-That's great, and I like to watch them do this kind of thing, but it's not what I do.
+Using cheap woods to make a guitar is something people do for attention, especially youtubers and hobbyists.
+Some even try to convince you that you are wasting your money by ordering a guitar made with expensive woods.
+My response to that: If you are ordering your dream guitar, why use cheap materials just so you can save a couple hundred dollars?